ig3/srf/README.md

 You can create templates and fieldsets manually in the browser.
 I don't recommend it.
 The UI is crude.
 But it's an option.

-On the home page, click Templates or Fieldsets buttons at the bottom of the page to view, edit or add templates or fieldsets.
+On the home page, click the Templates or Fieldsets buttons at the bottom of the page to view, edit or add templates or fieldsets.
+Click an item in the list to edit it or click the Add button at the top of the list to add a new item.

 Click Templatesets to view a summary of template sets, their fields and the templates in them.